sonjababac/Biomedical_Signal_Processing_for_Vital_Signs_Monitoring/README.md

 # Signal Processing for Remote Patient Monitoring

-This repository contains two Python scripts (originally translated from MATLAB) demonstrating how to process real-world physiological data for **remote patient monitoring**.
+This repository contains two Python scripts demonstrating how to process real-world physiological data for **remote patient monitoring**.
 The focus is on:

 1. **Measuring SpO₂ and Pulse Rate** from photoplethysmography (PPG) data.
-2. **Measuring Respiration and Pulse Rate** from accelerometry data (seismocardiography + chest orientation).
+2. **Measuring Respiration and Pulse Rate** from accelerometry data (seismocardiography - the recording of body vibrations induced by the heart and breathing).

 Additionally, this repository includes:
 - A `requirements.txt` file listing the Python dependencies.